giantswarm/fmt/github/requesting_review.md

 By default a review **should** be requested from:

 - A team.
-Usually your team or [team owning the component][ownership].
+Usually your team or the [team owning the component][ownership].
 - Individual stakeholders or person who can bring valuable input.

 By default a review **should not** be requested from: